drduh/macOS-Security-and-Privacy-Guide/README.md

 $ brew services start privoxy
 ```

-By default, privoxy listens on localhost, TCP port 8118.
+Privoxy listens on local TCP port 8118 by default.

 Set the system **HTTP** proxy for your active network interface `127.0.0.1` and `8118` (This can be done through **System Preferences > Network > Advanced > Proxies**):